SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

 1. At the end of a release, prepare a "Test Please" email.
 Create the email by copying the text from the sample [Test Please Template](/request-a-test-please) .
-2. Get two testers to test your app - if it's a web app make sure one uses IE and the other Firefox.
+2. Get two testers to test your app - if it's a web app, make sure one uses Chrome and the other Firefox.
-3. Specify exactly what is required to be tested by adding some bullet points at the top and highlighting in yellow, so it stands out from the template text. e.g.
+3. Specify exactly what is required to be tested by adding some bullet points at the top and highlighting in yellow, so it stands out from the template text, e.g.
     * Run Timesheet report
     * Check changing a rate
-4. Make sure the testers send one bug/suggestion per email.
+4. Make sure the testers send only one bug/suggestion per email.
 5. [Triage](/do-you-send-sprint-forecast-and-sprint-review-retro-emails-to-the-client) emails as they come in for completion in this release, or a later release.
 6. Don't change testers in the middle of a release.
 It is just sneaky to get a test failed from a tester and then try again by using another tester :-)
 7. Make sure that the testers know which build they are testing.
-The developers may be 3 builds ahead of the testers, but they need to complete a test run on an individual build to make sure that bugs are fixed and that there are no regressions.
+The developers may be 3 builds ahead of the testers, but they need to complete a test run on an individual build to make sure that bugs are fixed and that there are no regressions.\
-          Note: Having a good branching strategy makes this easy as you can run an Internal and External "Test Please" on your DEV branch before allowing the code to be committed to Main/Trunk.
+**Note:** Having a good branching strategy makes this easy as you can run an Internal and External "Test Please" on your DEV branch before allowing the code to be committed to Main/Trunk.
 This protects your Main/Trunk branch from contamination by code that does not work.
 8. Randomly have the manager do a "Test Please" as well.
-He gives a pass or fail on the job the testers did.
+They give a pass or fail on the job the testers did.
-9. When you receive a "Test Please Succeeded" from both testers (and never before) prepare a "Test Please" for the client.
-(If you are requested to issue a non-tested release to a client state "Has not passed internal testing" in the email.)
+9. When you receive a "Test Please Succeeded" from both testers (and never before), prepare a "Test Please" for the client.
+(If you are requested to issue an untested release to a client, clearly state "Has not passed internal testing" in the email.)

 ### Tester responsibilities